DefGuard/docs/admin-and-features/wireguard/remote-desktop-activation.md

 # Remote desktop client configuration

-This process enables system **administrators** to create and distribute desktop **activation tokens to users facing access issues to the defguard instance**.
-It's handy if a user is already enrolled (has an account) but has not configured the desktop client and doesn't have access to defguard (is outside the internal network and can't access defguard).
+This process enables system **administrators** to create and distribute desktop **activation tokens to users facing access issues to the Defguard instance**.
+It's handy if a user is already enrolled (has an account) but has not configured the desktop client and doesn't have access to Defguard (is outside the internal network and can't access defguard).

 {% hint style="info" %}
 Users can activate / configure their desktop client themselves - for that documentation please go to: [Adding an instance in the client documentation](../../../help/configuring-vpn/add-new-instance/).